agmmnn/awesome-blender/README.md

 - [C4DCenter](https://c4dcenter.com/material-library/) : Free C4D Materials created with High Quality Texture Maps for instant download and no limits, Free for Personal and Commercial Use.
 - [WildTextures](https://www.wildtextures.com/) : Free high resolution textures and patterns for commercial or personal use.
 - [Textures.com](https://www.textures.com/) [$] : is a website that offers digital pictures of all sorts of materials.
 Sign up for free and download 15 free images every day!
-- [Substance Share](https://share.substance3d.com/) : the free exchange platform for the Substance community.
+- [Substance Share](https://share.substance3d.com/) : The free exchange platform for the Substance community.
 - [Substance Source/freebies](https://source.substance3d.com/allassets?free=true) [$] : Hundreds of high quality PBR materials.
 - [ScansLibrary](https://beta.scanslibrary.com/library?credit=0) [$] : Digital marketplace with thousands of Real-World scans.
 - [Poliigon/freebies](https://www.poliigon.com/search?type=all&refine_by=assets-free) [$] : A library of materials, and HDR's for artists including free textures that want photorealism.